Industrial / Mechanical Design

 █ Iterative refinement

-The objectives of Testing Pilots are threefold:
+The objectives of the Testing Pilot phase are threefold:

 1. Design validation